‘Cowspiracy’ filmmaker backs new film on the 2.5 billion animals used for fashion

 The leading fashion magazine ELLE has banned fur from its pages in all of its 45 global editions and 46 online, including those in China, the world's largest fur producer.
 Kopenhagen Fur, the world's oldest fur auction business, stated in November 2020 that it would close permanently within three years.
 Nearly a year later, the Italian Senate Budget Committee adopted an amendment that would close the remaining 10 mink fur farms.

-During the commencement of the pandemic, several countries prohibited fur production to halt the disease's spread.
+During the commencement of the , several countries prohibited fur production to halt the disease's spread.
 By July 2020, one million minks had been slaughtered in the Netherlands alone to prevent the spread of the virus.
 In September, Poland, the world's third-largest fur producer, voted to outlaw fur farming, and France followed suit by outlawing mink fur farming.
 Several European nations followed suit, and in June 2021, Israel became the first nation in the world to prohibit the selling of fur.

 The use of leather is harming the Amazon